-Children’s Hospital of Wisconsin came to Hanson Dodge Creative (HDC) with a unique branding problem.
+Children’s Hospital of Wisconsin came to Hanson Dodge (HD) with a unique branding problem.
 Children's was receiving national recognition for its acute and specialty care, but local consumers were largely unaware of the organization's routine pediatric services.

 The campaign, which launched in spring 2013, aligned with the hospital leadership’s strategic plan and long-term vision for a more emotional and engaging brand platform.
 It also allowed the organization to more clearly communicate its mission and increase its market share by leveraging its national reputation for acute services to expand into non-acute care.